gagansingh894/jams-rs/README.md

 #### LightGBM
 1. Run lightgbm_iris_binary_classification_model.py
-2. This will create two files - a model file and input json file
+2. This will create two files- a model file and input json file
 3. Run the following command(example) and pass in the path for model file and input file
 ```
 jams predict lightgbm --model-path=lightgbm_iris.txt --input-path=lightgbm_input.json
 ```
+---

 ## Docker
 Please follow the following commands to start the server inside docker mounted